 Most stark is the contrast between genders: Men earn about 50% more than women.
 Meanwhile, the difference in earnings between those who have finished below high school and those who have some college experience is a mere 1.5%.

-In summary, the lower average salary in Cambodia makes it the perfect option to easily fulfill the labor force needs of a business, especially for agricultural and industrial sectors.
+In summary, the lower average salary in Cambodia makes it the perfect option to easily fulfill your labor force needs for your business, especially for agricultural and industrial sectors.
 Meanwhile, for job seekers, regardless of the location, to earn a higher salary and live a more comfortable life, one has to work harder to achieve their dreams.